AJ-Wuu/Projects/Tetris/README.md

 **Reflection**
 1. My shapes do not move per square, but move in length of 1, so it's a little bit too tricky to align them together and get a full line.
 2. Board.java may not be in the perfect looking, as I didn't collect the relative position information of each square of a shape in an optimal way.
-3. I found this code after finishing my code: https://zetcode.com/javagames/tetris/.
-I believe it's a good reference for comparasion.
+3. I found this code after finishing mine: https://zetcode.com/javagames/tetris/.
+I believe it's a good reference for later comparasion.